jforget/raku-Hamilton2/doc/Hamilton.en.md

 takes over  and is  crossed in  the natural  way, from  `from_code` to `upper_to`.

+Actually, I  think that there is  no need to separate  the `update` in step 3 from the `update` in step 2.
+If I add comments, the readability is kept.

 With  this fifth  version, I  add a  `fruitless_reason` column  to the `Maps` table, to summarise all the `fruitless_reason` columns from all the  macro-paths belonging  to the  map.
 This field  stores both  the